MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 Change the Kerberos Ticket Granting Ticket (KRBTGT) password twice according to the guidance in [KRBTGT Account Password Reset Scripts now available for customers](https://blogs.microsoft.com/microsoftsecure/2015/02/11/krbtgt-account-password-reset-scripts-now-available-for-customers/), using the [Reset the KRBTGT account password/keys tool](https://gallery.technet.microsoft.com/Reset-the-krbtgt-account-581a9e51).
 Resetting the KRBTGT twice invalidates all Kerberos tickets in this domain so plan before doing so.
 Also, because creating a Golden Ticket requires domain admin rights, implement [Pass the hash recommendations](https://www.microsoft.com/download/details.aspx?id=36036).

+## Suspected Golden Ticket usage (time anomaly)

+Previous name: Kerberos golden ticket

+**Description**

+Attackers that gain domain admin rights can compromise the [KRBTGT account](https://technet.microsoft.com/library/dn745899(v=ws.11).aspx#Sec_KRBTGT).
+Using the KRBTGT account, attackers can create Kerberos ticket granting tickets (TGT) that provide authorization to any resource,and set the ticket expiration to any arbitrary time.
+A forged TGT of this type is called a "Golden Ticket"  because it allows attackers to achieve lasting network persistence.
+In this detection, an alert is triggered when a Kerberos ticket granting ticket is used for more than the allowed time permitted, as specified in the [Maximum lifetime for user ticket](https://technet.microsoft.com/library/jj852169(v=ws.11).aspx).

+**Investigation**

+1. Was there any recent (within the last few hours) change made to the Maximum lifetime for user ticket setting in group policy?
+Check for the specific value and see if it is lower than the time the ticket was used for.
+If yes, then Close the alert (it was a false positive).

+2. Is the Azure ATP sensor involved in this alert a virtual machine?
+If yes, did it recently resume from a saved state?
+If yes, then Close this alert.

+3. If the answer to the above questions is no, assume this is malicious.

+**Remediation**

+Change the Kerberos Ticket Granting Ticket (KRBTGT) password twice according to the guidance in [KRBTGT Account Password Reset Scripts now available for customers](https://blogs.microsoft.com/microsoftsecure/2015/02/11/krbtgt-account-password-reset-scripts-now-available-for-customers/), using the [Reset the KRBTGT account password/keys tool](https://gallery.technet.microsoft.com/Reset-the-krbtgt-account-581a9e51).
+Resetting the KRBTGT twice invalidates all Kerberos tickets in this domain so plan before doing so.
+Also, because creating a Golden Ticket requires domain admin rights, implement [Pass the hash recommendations](https://www.microsoft.com/download/details.aspx?id=36036).

 ## Malicious request of Data Protection API master key
 <a name="malicious-data-protection-private-information-request"></a>